Box Hill Circular via Mickleham walk

 You soon go over the first arm of an ox-bow lake?, now usually dry.
 The second arm is deeper, with steps on the grassy banks.

-If this dip is flooded you will have to skirt around the entire ox-bow (or revert to the direct route).
+If this dip is flooded you will have to skirt around the entire ox-bow (or revert to the main route).

 - At the end of the field go through a gate onto a narrow woodland path, still alongside the river.
 Where the river swings round to the right climb the long flight of steps in the wooded hillside ahead.